SherineAwad/SomaticMutations/README.md

 Snakemake Workflow for somatic mutation calling
 ==========================================================================

-The is GATK4/Mutect2 pipeline for Somatic Muatation.
+The is GATK4/Mutect2 pipeline for Somatic Mutation.

 #### Edit config file